 5. Consider Insurance Costs

-Next, it’s important to appreciate your insurance necessities and costs with owning a beach home.
+Next, it’s essential to appreciate your insurance necessities and the costs of owning a beach home.

 Because beach houses are potentially at risk of flooding or being hit by hurricanes, expect insurance to be a little higher than the average house.
 A beach house property is much more valuable than traditional properties.

-Finally, realize that renting out your beach house requires a different insurance policy as well because you’re now using it as a commercial property.
+Finally, realize that renting out your beach house requires a different insurance policy because you’re now using it as a commercial property.

 6. Know What Happens During the Off-Season

-An often-overlooked aspect of owning a beach house in a small beach town is what the town is like during the off-season.
+An often-overlooked aspect of owning a beach house in a small beach town is what the city is like during the off-season.

-Many small beach towns become slow, even depressing outside of the summer months.
-Tourism slows down, the beach isn’t as fun when it’s cold outside, and shops go dormant.
+Outside of the summer, many small beach towns become slow, even depressing.
+Tourism slows down; the beach isn’t as fun when it is cold out, and shops are dormant.

 7. Be Aware of All the Costs

-Finally, one of the more practical tips for buying a beach house is being aware of all the costs.
+Finally, one of the more practical tips for buying a beach house is to be aware of all the costs.
 Sure, you’ve budgeted for an $800,000 beachfront property, but does that include taxes, insurance, HOA fees, and maintenance?

-Make sure you know about every fee and cost that may arise during and after the purchase agreement.
+Ensure you know every fee and cost arising during and after the purchase agreement.
 Don’t forget about closing costs and realtor fees!